brettvanderwerff/auto_sql/README.md

 ```

-Currently auto_sql only supports csvs that contain headers
+Currently auto_sql only supports csv's with headers

 ## Dependencies